 17. Limit Snow Intake

-It may seem harmless, but even a little snow is not good for your dog to consume, and we aren't just talking about the yellow kind.
+It may seem harmless, but even a little snow may not be good for your dog to consume, and we aren't just talking about the yellow kind.

 For one thing, you never know what may be in the snow - antifreeze, chemicals, or some other contaminant.
-In excessive amounts, snow can cause intestinal upset, including diarrhea and vomiting, in some dogs.
+Consuming snow can also make it harder for your dog to stay warm.

 18. Stop Grazing

 While it may seem logical, take extra precautions to ensure that your dog is not ingesting anything he finds while on his winter walk.
-Chemical ice and snow melting products, road salt, and antifreeze are all very common finds on winter sidewalks, and each can be quite damaging to your pet.
+Beyond ice melts and other chemicals, snow can conceal garbage and other debris that your dog might think is a good snack.

-Frostbite can be a real threat to pets, who, like kids, might be having too much fun in the snow to notice frostbite while it is happening.
-Watch ears, nose, footpads, and tail, as these are the most common places for frostbite to occur on dogs.
+Frostbite can be a real threat to pets, who, like kids, might be having too much fun in the snow to notice how cold they are.
+Watch ears, nose, footpads, and tail, as these are the most common places for frostbite to happen.

 Cold winter conditions can aggravate conditions such as arthritis in your dog.
 If your pet suffers from arthritis, you may want to keep winter walks shorter and avoid slippery or rugged terrains.